 How do we share your Personal Information with third parties?

-If you agree to this in writing, we may provide any of the described categories of personal information to [COMPANY] employees, consultants, affiliates or other businesses or persons for the purpose of processing such information on our behalf in order to provide the Service to you.
+If you agree to this in writing, we may provide any of the described categories of personal information to Shopily employees, consultants, affiliates or other businesses or persons for the purpose of processing such information on our behalf in order to provide the Service to you.
 In such circumstances, we require that these parties agree to protect the confidentiality of such information consistent with the terms of this Privacy Notice.